 As you can see, there is no shortage of other activities in the mountains for your consideration also.
-Whether it be mountain biking, paragliding, white water rafting or rock climbing there is no shortage of things to see and do.
+Whether it be mountain biking, paragliding, white water rafting, or rock climbing there is no shortage of things to see and do.

-The largest town in the region, Lourdes is famous for the millions of pilgrims who come each year to visit the Sanctuary of our Lady of Lourdes where, it is said, the waters have special healing properties.
+The largest town in the region, Lourdes is famous for the millions of pilgrims who come each year to visit the Sanctuary of Our Lady of Lourdes where, it is said, the waters have special healing properties.
 The town sits at the foothills of the Pyrenees on the banks of the Gave de Pau and has great views up the valley to the mountains.
-Lourdes is well serviced with banks, supermarkets, doctors, chemists and car rental.
+Lourdes is well serviced with banks, supermarkets, doctors, chemists, and car rental.

 Located 13km from Lourdes, Argeles Gazost is a great base for cycling in the Pyrenees.
-The town is well serviced by bike shops, accommodation and other facilities and is often visited by the Tour de France.
-During the summer months the town is full of cyclists, hikers and holiday makers giving it a great atmosphere
+The town is well serviced by bike shops, accommodation, and other facilities and is often visited by the Tour de France.
+During the summer months, the town is full of cyclists, hikers, and holidaymakers giving it a great atmosphere

 Sitting in the valley between Tourmalet and Luz Ardiden, the village of Luz Saint Sauveur is another great option to base yourself in the mountains.
 The town is a hive of activity in both the winter and summer months and there are plenty of cycling and non-cycling activities to choose from.
 Located 29km from Lourdes it is connected by bus and taxi.

-Another of the region’s spa towns Bagnéres de Bigorre sits at the foothills of the mountains on the river Adour and only 13km from the base of the eastern side of Tourmalet.
+Another of the region’s spa towns Bagnéres de Bigorre sits at the foothills of the mountains on the river Adour and is only 13km from the base of the eastern side of Tourmalet.
 Access to Col d’Aspin and Hourquette d’Ancizan is much closer from here than the other towns listed.
 There are plenty of things to do and see around the town.
 It is located 22km from Lourdes and 23km from Tarbes.
 Direct buses run from Tarbes which is connected to the TGV and RER train network.

-We have included some useful web sites to help you see what is on offer and plan your trip.
+We have included some useful websites to help you see what is on offer and plan your trip.

 Viator.com – book a range of tours and attractions before you leave home